Euler class groups and motivic stable cohomotopy: Introduction

 \section{Introduction}

 Suppose $k$ is a field, and $X$ is a smooth affine $k$-scheme.
-The goal of this paper is to establish concrete connections between ``obstruction groups" attached to $X$ in the sense of M. Nori--S. Bhatwadekar--R. Sridharan (e.g., Euler class or weak Euler groups) and ``motivic groups" attached to $X$ (e.g., Chow or Chow-Witt groups).
-In brief, we will show that (i) obstruction groups can be thought of as ``cohomotopy groups" and (ii) using an algebro-geometric analog of the classical comparison between cohomotopy and cohomology groups, identify obstruction groups with motivic groups in a number of cases.
+The goal of this paper is to establish concrete connections between ``obstruction groups" attached to $X$ in the sense of M. Nori--S. Bhatwadekar--R. Sridharan (e.g., Euler class or weak Euler class groups) and ``motivic groups" attached to $X$ (e.g., Chow or Chow--Witt groups).
+In brief, we will (i) show that obstruction groups can be interpreted as ``cohomotopy groups" and (ii) using an algebro-geometric analog of the classical comparison between cohomotopy and cohomology groups, identify ``obstruction groups" with motivic groups in a number of cases.

+We begin by discussing the historical setting for the problems we consider.
+Suppose $X$ has dimension $d$ and $\mathscr{E}$ is a rank $d$ vector bundle on $X$.
+By means of the dictionary of Serre \cite{Serre55}, one views this setup as analogous to that of a rank $d$ {\em real} vector bundle over a smooth manifold of dimension $d$.
+In the topological setup, there is precisely one cohomological obstruction to writing a given rank $d$ vector bundle as a Whitney sum of a bundle of rank $d-1$ and trivial bundle of rank $1$, i.e., the triviality of the Euler class (taking values in integral cohomology, twisted by an orientation character associated with the bundle) \cite{Milnor74}.

+In parallel with the situation in topology, one would like to develop a theory of Euler classes in algebraic geometry allowing one to answer the question: what is the (primary) obstruction to $\mathscr{E}$ splitting as the sum of a rank $d-1$ vector bundle and a trivial bundle of rank $1$?
+When $k$ is algebraically closed, this question was completely answered by M.P.
+Murthy \cite{Murthy94}, building on earlier work \cite{MurthySwan,Mohan82}: under these hypotheses, $\mathscr{E}$ splits if and only if $0 = c_d(\mathscr{E}) \in CH^d(X)$.
+If $k$ is not algebraically closed, it has been known for a long time that triviality of the top Chern class does not necessarily guarantee existence of a splitting (e.g., the tangent bundle on the real algebraic sphere of dimension $2$ provides a counterexample).

+In response to the splitting problem above, different ``Euler class theories" have been constructed.
+Motivated by the work of Murthy and following ideas of M.V.
+Nori, S. Bhatwadekar and R. Sridharan \cite{Bhatwadekar99, Bhatwadekar00, Bhatwadekar02} developed what we will call an ``algebraic" approach to Euler classes.
+They gave an explicit description, using generators and relations, of an Euler class group $\mathrm{E}^d(X)$.
+Under suitable assumptions, this group houses an Euler class that provides an obstruction to splitting.
+More precisely, if $\mathscr{E}$ is an oriented vector bundle (i.e., an algebraic vector bundle on $X$ equipped with a fixed trivialization of the determinant), then there is an associated class $e(\mathscr{E}) \in \mathrm{E}^d(X)$ whose vanishing is equivalent to $\mathscr{E}$ splitting as a sum of an oriented vector bundle of rank $d-1$ and a trivial bundle of rank $1$.

+J. Barge and F. Morel gave a ``cohomological" version of the Euler class theory on smooth affine schemes: they introduced Chow--Witt groups and an Euler class for any oriented vector bundle taking values in the top dimensional Chow--Witt group \cite[\S 2.1]{Barge00}.
+Establishing the link with the splitting problem is more difficult: Barge--Morel proved that their Euler class governed the splitting problem for varieties of dimension $\leq 2$ \cite[Th\'eor\`eme 2.3]{Barge00} and conjectured that the same result held for higher dimensional smooth affine varieties \cite[\S 2.1 Conjecture]{Barge00}.
+In contrast, the approach of Barge--Morel was much more computationally satisfying: Chow--Witt groups do underlie a cohomology theory on smooth schemes having a number of good formal properties.